graphql-kit/graphql-voyager/README.md

 `Voyager` component accepts the following properties:

-- `introspection` [`object` or function: `(query: string) => Promise`] - the server introspection response.
+- `introspection` [`object`] - the server introspection response.
 If `function` is provided GraphQL Voyager will pass introspection query as a first function parameter.
 Function should return `Promise` which resolves to introspection response object.
 - `displayOptions` _(optional)_
   - `displayOptions.skipRelay` [`boolean`, default `true`] - skip relay-related entities
   - `displayOptions.skipDeprecated` [`boolean`, default `true`] - skip deprecated fields and entities that contain only deprecated fields.